-If you’ve got an enquiry about Static Rope, our expert team can help.
+If you’ve got an enquiry about Static Ropes, our expert team can help.

-Static rope is used primarily for abseiling, fire rescue and working at heights or caving as it gives you a high level of control, maximum strength and bounce-free movement.
-Ascending with static rope will also be less tiring on your muscles than doing so with high-stretch rope.
+Static rope is used primarily for abseiling, fire rescue and working at heights or caving, as it gives you a high level of control, maximum strength and bounce-free movement.
+Ascending with static rope will also be less tiring on your muscles than with high-stretch rope.

-At Access Ropes we stock a great range of static lines, such as Southern Ropes Hotline Rope or Abseiling ropes.
 We keep up to date with the latest developments in this field and will always try to ensure we’re providing the best equipment possible.
-Our rope products are all safety assured, ship with certification and come at a competitive price.
-If you would like a custom length or a factory fresh reel then get in touch today.
+Our rope products are all safety-assured, ship with certification, and come at a competitive price.
+If you would like a custom length or a fresh factory reel, then get in touch today.

 To preserve the life of your lines, you should also review our guide to looking after your rope.

 When it comes to rappelling, the choice of rope is paramount for both safety and efficiency.
 The best rope for rappelling is typically a static rope due to its low stretch properties.
 Static ropes are designed to offer minimal elongation under load, providing greater control and stability during descent.
 This feature is crucial in rappelling, where consistent and predictable rope behaviour is essential for a smooth and safe experience.

 Among static ropes, the Black Marlow is a popular choice.
 Its robust construction and minimal stretch make it ideal for rappelling.
 The rope’s durability and resistance to abrasion also ensure it can withstand the rigours of repeated descents, making it a reliable option for recreational, professional and military use.